The Bretton Woods Conference Established America’s Global Economic and Financial Position

 Deconstructing the Bretton Woods Conference

-Later, the global economy and trade recovered much faster after World War II than many people imagined, and the contributions of the Bretton Woods Conference and the United States to this cannot be denied.
+In the years that followed, the recovery of the global economy and international trade after World War II proceeded far faster than many had expected.
+In this regard, the contributions of the Bretton Woods Conference and the United States cannot be denied.

 亞當·史密斯早有預言,美國將成為全球最強大的國家。(Wikimedia Commons)